 The dental implant placement process is quite simple.
-First, one of our dentists will perform an initial consultation to determine whether or not you are a good candidate for an implant.
+Dr. Paul Fischl will perform an initial consultation to determine whether or not you are a good candidate for an implant.
 If an implant is the right choice for you, our experts will develop a treatment plan based on x-rays and advanced dental imaging techniques.
 Your mouth will be cleaned and numbed, and your implant will be placed in your gum line.

 Over the next 3-6 months, the dental implant will integrate with your natural jaw and gum tissue.
-Once your dental implant has healed, one of our doctors will complete the restoration.
+Once your dental implant has healed, Dr. Paul will complete the restoration.
 If you are missing only a single tooth, a dental crown will be manufactured to match the rest of your teeth, and function as an artificial tooth.